-Croydon is undergoing an exciting transformation, and is well on its way to becoming a modern European city.
+Croydon is undergoing an exciting transformation, and is well on its way to becoming a Modern European City.
 It has amazing transport links to central London, Gatwick and Heathrow, and the M25 and South Coast, affordable homes to buy and rent, new cafes and restaurants opening to cater for a new generation of residents.
-Croydon is London's Growth Borough, a strategic centre in the London Plan, and is attracting leading companies to locate their headquarters here.
+Croydon is London's Growth Borough, a strategic centre in the London Plan, and is attracting leading companies, like the Body Shop, to locate their headquarters here.
 Massive investment including the development by Westfield of one of Europe's largest retail and leisure destinations will see more than 23,000 new jobs created and 9,500 new homes started over the next 5 years.
+The most